 MID-RISE BUILDING.
-A building four stories or more high, but not exceeding 75 feet in height and not defined as a high-rise building by section 202 of the California Building Code.
+A building four or more stories high, but not exceeding 75 feet in height and not defined as a high-rise building by Section 202 of the California Building Code.
 Measurements shall be made from the underside of the roof or floor above the topmost space that may be occupied to the lowest fire apparatus access road level.